Computational Analysis of Literature

 Jonathan Gordon (Computer Science)

-Required: CMPU 101; good programming skills; interest in natural language processing, digital humanities, or data science.
+Required: Strong programming skills and an interest in natural language processing, linguistics, or digital humanities.

 How should students express interest in this project?